 The International Rescue Committee began work in Afghanistan in 1988.
-Our programs span eight provinces and reach millions, with additional support provided to Afghans who have fled to neighboring countries or who have been resettled in the United States.
+Our programmes span eight provinces and reach millions, with additional support provided to Afghans who have fled to neighbouring countries or who have been resettled in the United States.

-Our global Signpost program, a suite of digital tools, provides accurate and trusted information in multiple languages for people in crisis or fleeing conflict.
-This critical service has reached over a million refugees, asylum seekers and crisis-affected communities in Colombia, Greece, Italy and El Salvador, to name a few locations.
+Our global Signpost programme, a suite of digital tools, provides accurate and trusted information in multiple languages for people in crisis or fleeing conflict.
+These critical services have reached over a million refugees, asylum seekers and crisis-affected communities in Colombia, Greece, Italy and El Salvador, to name a few locations.

 Cash assistance, one of the most effective and efficient forms of aid, allows families to decide for themselves what they need the most.
 Our initial response will focus on providing food, water and shelter for people who have fled to Kabul.
 We plan to help families buy essential goods and services once banks and other institutions reopen.

 Outside of Kabul, we hope to reach communities in need across affected provinces, including locations heavily affected by conflict.
 Among our priorities are farmers in need of cash to harvest and send crops to market.

 Afghans are experiencing a rapid decline of existing health services in addition to COVID-19.
 We will help by setting up mobile clinics and offering online support to district level clinics.
 Our health programmes will also address the needs of women and girls, including maternal health care.